Published: September 2022 Updated: September 2023

 Above all, students will learn the most when they feel respected and cared for by an authority who knows them.
 Building rapport with students is one of the ways to be the most influential educator you can be.

-Start the new school year with relationship building, social-emotional support, and new lessons to engage learners.
+Start the new school year with relationship building, social-emotional support, and innovative new lessons to engage learners.
 Families and teachers can provide the stability students need to thrive in the new school year by including students in the process and empathizing with their challenges.
-When they feel safe in their learning environment, they can focus on honing their skills and performing highly.
+When they feel safe in their learning environment, they can focus on challenging themselves, honing their skills, and performing at a high level.